Blynchik/Games/README.txt

 5.Start the command prompt and go to the root of the program (Games-master/src) or
   Go to the root of the program (Games-master/src), hold down Shift, press RMB and select "Open PowerShell here"
-6. Enter commands (long string): javac --module-path "Path to the lib in the JavaFx (leave quotes)" --add-modules ALL-MODULE-PATH -d out/production/Engine sample.StartMe.java java --module-path "Path to the lib in the JavaFx (leave quotes)" --add-modules ALL-MODULE-PATH -classpath out/production/Engine sample.StartMe
+6. Enter commands (long string): javac --module-path "Path to the lib in the JavaFx (leave quotes)" --add-modules ALL-MODULE-PATH -d out/production/Engine sample/StartMe.java java --module-path "Path to the lib in the JavaFx (leave quotes)" --add-modules ALL-MODULE-PATH -classpath out/production/Engine sample.StartMe